MultiCraft/repixture/mods/rp_armor/README.txt

 By KaadmY and Wuzzy, for Repixture

-Adds craftable and wearable armor
+Adds craftable and wearable armor.

+Developers: See `API.md` for a developer reference.

 Media files license: CC BY-SA 4.0
 Source code license: LGPLv2.1